-If, in Example A1 above, the insurer/takaful operator contracts with a supplier and pays that supplier RM2,080 to provide the camera to Ramli, then the insurer/takaful operator is entitled to an input tax credit for the payment made to the supplier.
-The amount of the input tax credit is 1/26th of the price (that is, 1/26th of RM2,080, or RM80).
+If, in Example 10 above, the insurer/takaful operator contracts with a supplier and pays that supplier RM1,680 to provide the camera to Ramli, then the insurer/takaful operator is entitled to an input tax credit for the payment made to the supplier.
+The amount of the input tax credit is the tax fraction of 6% GST in the price (RM95).
 The entitlement only arises if the insurer/takaful operator has an agreement with the supplier establishing binding obligations to have the camera provided to Ramli.